senaonp/textShift/README.md

 applet can be run in a web browser by checking out the repo and opening `index.html` in a web browser

 ## features
-- various cipher options for encrypting / decrypting
+- various cipher options for encoding / decoding
   - cipher text functions such as shift, swap, insert, move, reverse, multiply, sequence
   - cipher text selection such as by partition, nth chars, index range, offset
 - dynamic output when entering either text input or cipherText input